Yardanico/Nim/doc/contributing.rst

 .. _use_doAssert_not_echo:
 Tests (including in testament) should always prefer assertions over ``echo``, except when that's not possible.
-It's more precise, easier for readers and maintaners to where expected values refer to.
+It's more precise, easier for readers and maintainers to where expected values refer to.
 See for example https://github.com/nim-lang/Nim/pull/9335 and https://forum.nim-lang.org/t/4089

 .. code-block:: nim